Wondering what it’s like to spend a year backpacking with kids? Here’s some practical advice from a family who traveled around Eurasia.

 Here’s a bit of what it was like to spend a year backpacking with kids.

 Pretty early on in their travels, they developed a routine that worked for them.
 It was built around one-week visits to each of their destinations.

 - Accommodation was cheaper when rented for a weekly rate rather than a daily rate.

 - Whenever they spent only 3 or 4 days in place it felt rushed and blurred.
 Spending a week meant they really got to know the neighborhood, grocery stores, and transit.

 - It meant only one day of travel per week.

 - Every week also included one “do nothing day”.
 The kids would mostly stay home, read and relax.
 And Claire and Tom would each get half the day to explore on their own.

-They travelled with more luggage than they would have, had they just been two adults travelling on their own.
+They traveled with more luggage than they would have, had they just been two adults traveling on their own.
 Kids need certain comforts, like stuffed animals and toys.